The Fragility Of Culture. Toradh Arts Centre, Ashbourne, Co. Meath

 In terms of visual motifs we see horizontal lines like furrows in the ground.
 They could be potato drills, or turf bogs scarred from digging.
 Remote mountain lands spreading out into the distance away from the roads.

-Or roads carved through the landscape, or super-imposed on it, and we think of the travelling harper, poorer now than his grandparents.
-Relying on the favours of landowners who themselves are running out of time.
-As the relentless march of progress makes useless all of the things they'd held dear.
-Values and value systems simply no longer relevant.
+Or roads carved through the landscape, or super-imposed on it, and we think of the travelling harper, poorer than his grandparents and relying on the favours of landowners, as the relentless march of progress made useless all of the things they'd held dear.
+Their values and value systems were simply no longer relevant.

-I began using these linear themes, horizontal lines.
-Writing.
-Illiterate Harpers.
-A linear counterpoint, a road.
-A lonely road across a bleak landscape.
+I began using these linear themes, horizontal lines and writing.
+Writing made me reflect on the fact that many of the Harpers couldn't read or write.
+In terms of visual motifs I began using a linear counterpoint; this could have been a road across a bleak landscape.
 A country ravaged by forced famines and appropriated lands.
 A place that looked "not only like a desert, but like hell, if hell could exist on earth" -Owen Roe O'Neill.

-How straight lines and colonialism go hand in hand.
-How poorer people can't use the technology that the colonist can and therefore they're at a disadvantage.
-How the line is imposed upon the landscape and how the crooked line of the land can overcome the straight line of the planner, the surveyor, the settler, the rule maker.
+I began to reflect on how straight lines and colonialism went hand in hand.
+How poorer people couldn't use the technology that the colonist could and therefore they were at a disadvantage.
+How the line was imposed upon the landscape, but how the crooked line of the land could overcome the straight line of the planner, the surveyor, the settler, the rule maker.

 It was in this climate that the last Harpers existed.
 The Gaelic order had fallen and there were no more great houses to act as patrons for Harp music.
 A way of life was fast disappearing.
-Musical laments are written, or Cumha in Irish.
+Musical laments were written, or Cumha in Irish.
 Thus the decline of the harp becomes a metaphor for the fragility of culture.
 And yet, there's a resistance.
-A tender and fragile going against the grain.
+A tender and fragile act of going against the grain.
 Despite the relentless grinding out of a new pathway there's a sense that underneath everything there's a richer and deeper pool that can't be fathomed.
 That gift that keeps on giving, is what Gaelic culture turned out to be.
 Somehow in their weakness they were still able to go back to this common pool and not only draw from it, but to replenish it with new sustenance.
 And here is the fragile line appearing.
-Not being superimposed but being revealed as a way of carrying on regardless of intentional ideas, but running on anyway like a raindrop down a window pane or an underground river finding its path, because it has to.
+Not being superimposed but being revealed as a way of carrying on regardless of intentional ideas, and running on anyway like an underground river finding its path.

 How there's a redemptive force in all nature and that's what Irish culture was able to tap into to help it sustain itself.